 - Investigating the potential for improved distribution points near transit routes

 - Leveraging ongoing training and support to collaborate county-wide

 - Maintaining an online “food finder” database so those struggling with hunger can easily access services

 - Developing a referral program so the food insecure can sign up at their local food provider for SNAP, WIC and school meal programs

 - Encouraging existing retailers and farmer’s markets to become SNAP-authorized

 The complexity of food insecurity requires more than just charitable food partnerships, it requires true collaboration from everyone.

 Find out how you can help at these links:

-- View maps of food insecurity needs and distribution coverage to see if your community needs assistance to re-align food distribution (include link to our site, where the full report is available, centralpafoodbank.org/satt)
+- View maps of food insecurity needs and distribution coverage to see if your community needs assistance to re-align food distribution. – Read the full Report HERE!